JJWallis/bloggr-landing-page/README.md

 ### Continued development

-For future projects I would like to learn more about complicated CSS animations using the `animation` property.
-Although I do realise this can have negative impacts on accessibility and should only be used where appropiate, I feel it would enhance my knowledge of the language, whilst adding a level of sophistication to a finished project.
+For future projects, I would like to learn more about complicated CSS animations, although I realise this can have negative impacts on accessibility and should only be used where appropiate.

-Furthermore, I feel as if I relied too heavily on the CSS `clamp()` function to fill the space between tablet and wider screen sizes.
-As a result, the font size appeared unecessarily large which reduced the visual distinction between different levels of text (headings and paragraphs).
-Although this is clearly a very useful technique to know about, I would like to dive deeper into other methods of filling empty space that other developers may utilise.
+Furthermore, I feel as if I relied too heavily on the CSS `clamp()` function to increase font sizes to fill the space between tablets and desktops.
+The resulting font size appeared unecessarily large and reduced the visual distinction between different levels of text (headings and paragraphs).

 ### Useful resources